Justin8912/selenium-practice/README.md

 After running the test a directory should populate called `changes-made` with the time that the file was run as the name of the file.
 This will hold all the record for everything that was changed.

+Running the bot
+--
+When you are running the bot you have a couple of options for excluding sections:

+1. Exclude by time
+    * Be careful with this selector as it is very lax.
+For example if you enter 10 here any section with a 10 in the time will be excluded from the bots actions.
+2. Exclude by unique number
+    * You can enter one or multiple unique numbers to exclude

+The bot runs on Chrome so you will need to have an active sessions for your application in chrome in order for this to run correctly.